nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 7. Marking attendance based on tutorial group instead of student.
    > Currently, TAvigator supports a student having multiple tutorial groups, but attendance is marked based on the student only.
 As such, we plan to modify the `mark` command so that it takes in a `tg/` input, and attendance can be marked separately for each tutorial group the student belongs to.
 8. Better parsing of arguments.
-   > Currently, adding invalid and redundant prefixes after commands will cause TAvigator to take the invalid prefix and its value as part of the value of the closest valid prefix.
+   > Currently, adding invalid and redundant prefixes after commands will cause TAvigator to take the invalid prefix and its value as part of the value of the closest valid prefix. <br>
    > For example, `add n/Fu Yiqiao p/98765432 e/fyq@example.com id/ A1234567M t/G2 r/` returns an error message that: Tutorial Group IDs should be alphanumeric.
    > The correct error message that should be shown is: Invalid prefix r/ detected.